AVASCULAR NECROSIS AND SSD BENEFITS

 In addition giving testimony about your RFC, a medical expert can also use records to confirm your onset date of disability.
 This is important because your onset date determines how much back pay you will receive.

-For example, if the medical expert states your medical condition began two years prior to your application date, then you can be awarded up to one year of back pay prior to your application date.
+For example, if the medical expert states your health condition began two years prior to your application date, then you can win benefits up to one year prior to your application.

 However, it is also possible for the medical expert to testify you should not get back due benefits.
 The expert can claim you should only get benefits from a recent date.
 That can occur even though your medical condition has kept you from working for years.
 That is why hiring an attorney is crucial to your case.
 The attorney can use the medical record to prove the ME’s testimony is wrong.
 Your attorney will fight for your full back benefit.